pymeshtool

 - Raises:

-ValueError – If the array is empty.
+ValueError – If the axis vector is zero.

 - save(basename, *, format='carp_txt')